Sri Lanka president dissolves Parliament, calls for election

-COLOMBO, Sri Lanka (AP) — Sri Lanka’s President Maithripala Sirisena on Friday dissolved Parliament and called for fresh elections amid a deepening political crisis.
+COLOMBO, Sri Lanka (AP) — Sri Lanka’s President Maithripala Sirisena dissolved Parliament and called for fresh elections amid a deepening political crisis.

-The government printer published a notification signed by Sirisena announcing the dissolution of Parliament effective at midnight Friday.

-The notice says names of candidates for new elections will be called for one week from Nov.
-19, and the election will be held on Jan.
+An official notification signed by Sirisena announced the dissolution of Parliament effective midnight Friday.
+It said the names of candidates will be called before Nov.
+26, and the election held on Jan.
 5. The new Parliament is to be convened on Jan.
 17.

 Sri Lanka has been in a political crisis since Oct.
 26, when Sirisena fired his prime minister, Ranil Wickremesinghe, and replaced him with former strongman Mahinda Rajapaksa.